 Electric smokers are super easy to use, and utilize an electric connection to generate heat through a heating element that’s similar to one you’d find in your oven.
 By nature, electric smokers can’t run very hot, which isn’t necessarily a bad thing since most smoking cooks are done at a range of 200-275°F. This also makes electric smokers an ideal vessel for cold smoking.

-Since electric smokers rely on a plug in electrical connection, they aren’t particularly portable and also aren’t ideal for using in the rain.
+Since electric smokers rely on a plug in electrical connection, they aren’t particularly portable and also aren’t ideal for use in the rain.

 Propane smokers on the other hand are much more portable and a little easier to take on the go.
 You can also get away with using them in a tiny bit of adverse weather, and they cook your food by igniting propane gas and creating a flame via burners inside of the smokers.